 - Your ultimate why: This looks at motivating factors (and walks you through the future, how your life will be different.)

 There are several program options to choose from.
 I focused on their "Healthy Weight" program.
 This plan was 16 weeks (with post-program activity) and allowed me to log weight, steps and food (with budgeted amounts provided for all of them).
+When it came to diet, it used a stoplight system with "green" being foods you can have a lot of and "red" being foods you should limit.
 I followed it for about a week and it allowed me access to virtual groups, articles, challenges, special weekend content and the app even had a built-in pedometer to track steps.

 I had my own coach and it was easy to connect with her by clicking on the chat symbol in the upper right-hand corner of the app.
 My coach was available Monday through Friday, and all the communication was through the in-app chat.